nonoesp/GettingArchitectureDoneKit/README.md

 Currently, the documentation is incomplete, and the Grasshopper library contains more functions than is written below.
 An update with a cleanup of documentation and library will arrive soon.

-Also, the Inbox folder now contains sepparated nodes that will be incorporated to the library in the near future.
+Also, the Inbox folder now contains separated nodes that will be incorporated to the library in the near future.

 ## Nodes